vmware-tanzu/tanzu-dev-portal/content/samples/rabbitmq-gs.md

 ---
 date: '2020-05-06'
-description: 'An example of how to connect to, send, and receive messages from RabbitMQ in several languages.
+description: An example of how to connect to, send, and receive messages from RabbitMQ in several languages.

-  '
 lastmod: '2020-05-19'
 patterns:
 - Eventing